 You can replace a solar watch battery, but chances are you will not need to for years and years.
 Regular maintenance, such as cleaning the dirt and sweat off the watch’s body, will help prolong the battery’s span.

-But again, the perks of using a solar watch is that the battery never runs out, even when you have abandoned it for too long.
-In five to ten years, you will discover that the mechanism is still functioning, even though the battery may have begun to depreciate.
+But as long as the watch is getting adequate sun exposure, among the perks of using a solar watch is that the battery never runs out, even when you have abandoned it for too long.
+In fact, even after five to ten years, you will discover that the mechanism is still functioning, even though the battery may have begun to depreciate.

 Can a Seiko Solar Watch Battery be Replaced?

-Seiko is a long-standing manufacturer of watches, and this company started the journey of providing quality time as far back as 1881.
+Seiko is a long-standing manufacturer of watches, whose journey of providing quality watches dates as far back as 1881.
+Recently, they’ve switched to solar watches, and the numbers again seem to be working in their favor.

 At the top, which is the surface of your watch, is the typical glass covering.
 The second, minute, and hour hands follow, then the dial and the solar cell units.